Skip to Content, Navigation, or Footer.

 UW-Madison previously considered race in admissions processes and now focuses primarily on “academic strength” and also “written statements, extracurriculars, recommendations, and the range of experiences, talents, and backgrounds candidates will bring to the university,” according to Mnookin’s response to the affirmative action ruling.

 Opponents of race-conscious affirmative action argued it gives unequal access to qualified candidates for universities, putting one’s skin color in front of their academic ability.
-Supporters of race-conscious affirmative action argue it helps to combat systemic nequality in the United States, where certain marginalized groups have unequal access to educational opportunities.
+Supporters of race-conscious affirmative action argue it helps to combat systemic inequality in the United States, where certain marginalized groups have unequal access to educational opportunities.

 Along with announcing this shift in enrollment, UW-Madison advertised its “new outreach and recruiting” initiatives for prospective students from lower-income backgrounds.